Minnetonka

 - Up to two-acres of new wetland buffer

-- Improved views and access to the wetland from city property
+- Improved views and accessibility to the wetland from city property

-- Following landowner engagement, the NMCWD Board of Managers will consider ordering the project.
+- September 2023: NMCWD Board of Managers ordered the project

-- Construction start depends on the completion of design, permitting, and access agreements with landowners.
+- Start Date: Construction will begin once design, permitting, and access agreements with landowners are completed.

 Resources